Women’s and Gender Studies

 Advance your knowledge by attending one of the many conferences held in the Fargo-Moorhead area, including the Red River Valley Women’s Studies Conference where faculty and students frequently present a paper or sit on a panel.

-Women’s and gender studies students also work closely with the Sexuality and Gender Alliance student organization and the International Community, helping with events like Safe Space Training.
+Women’s and gender studies students also work closely with the Sexuality and Gender Alliance student organization and the International Community Office, helping with events like Safe Space Training.